Gorgeous Smiles Dental

 After removing the strip, rinse thoroughly with water.
 Wait 30 minutes before brushing to allow enamel to re-harden and avoid sensitivity.
 Use gentle strokes and neutral toothpaste.

-Avoid Staining Foods in First Hour
+Avoid Staining Foods in the First Hour

 In the time immediately after whitening, enamel is more porous.
 Avoid drinking coffee, tea, red wine, or dark sauces during this window to prevent quick re-staining.
+This window is sometimes called the ‘white diet’ period, stick to light-colored foods and plain water.

 Can Brushing Before Whitening Strips Cause Sensitivity?

-Brushing is helpful—but timing and technique make a difference when it comes to tooth sensitivity.
+Brushing is helpful, but timing and technique make a difference when it comes to tooth sensitivity.

 Sensitive Teeth After Whitening